mui/mui-x/docs/data/data-grid/server-side-data/index.md

 The Data source supports caching the data it receives from the server by default.
 This means that if the user navigates to a page or expands a node that has already been fetched, the grid will not call the `getRows` function again to avoid unnecessary calls to the server.

-The out-of-the-box cache is a simple in-memory cache that stores the data in a plain object.
+The `SimpleServerSideCache` is a simple in-memory cache that stores the data in a plain object.
 It could be seen in action in the demo below.

 :::info
 The demos on this page above use a utility function `useMockServer` to simulate the server-side data fetching.
 In a real-world scenario, you should replace this with your own server-side data fetching logic.